About Foundation Trusts

 The L&D became a Foundation Trust in 2006 – the first hospital in Herts, Beds and Bucks to achieve this status.
 Luton and Dunstable University Hospital NHS Foundation Trust and Bedford Hospital NHS Trust merged on 1 April 2020 to form Bedfordshire Hospitals NHS Foundation Trust.

-The NHS now ensures that we all have choice.
+The NHS now ensures that we all have a choice.
 You can choose where you would like to be treated right through from GP, to assessment and treatment.
 We believe that the L&D offers the best choice locally – both in terms of treatment and in terms of involving local people through FT membership.